biterbilen/redditonomy/README.md

 from these communities yielding highly desirable targeting abilities for ads and a deeper understanding of specific verticals.

-/r/edditonomy is a full-stack application that allows a user to find popular subreddits and look at the main themes or taxonomies that emerge in those subcultures as a function of time.
+/r/edditonomy is a full-stack application that allows a user to explore subreddits and look at the main themes or taxonomies that emerge in those subcultures on a week-by-week basis

 ## Data
 Reddit comments are available as bz2 compressed files through